CoutHi/yay_me/README.md

 sudo make install
 ```
-, that's all.
+that's all.

 ### Usage

-You can do
+It's handled automatically by systemd, but if you want to run it manually you can do:

 ```console
 update_reminder &
 ```